borgstrom/offspring/README.rst

 .. code-block:: python

     from offspring import SubprocessLoop

     class MyTask(SubprocessLoop):
         def __init__(self, arg1):
             # this is run in the parent process and is used to prepare your object
             self.arg = arg
+            self.start()

         def begin(self):
             # called at the start of the loop in your child process

         def loop(self):
             # called each loop iteration in your your child process
             # it should return a sleep duration until the next loop, or False to stop the loop

         def end(self):
             # called at the end of the loop in your child process

     MyTask('this is arg1').wait()

 Implementation details